Five Reasons Pre-War Cards Belong in Your Collection

 Tobacco cards and caramel cards will generally be a little more expensive, but there are all kinds of cheaper cards out there.
 Things like strip cards are very popular and inexpensive and generic issues (cards that feature baseball players but not specific ones) are even cheaper.
 Postcards are another affordable option.

-If you want something more popular/mainstream, low-grade 1933 Goudey gum cards are easy to find at under $10.
+If you want something more popular/mainstream, low-grade 1933 Goudey gum cards are easy to find starting at around $10.
 You can even build a 1936 Goudey set for a few hundred dollars.

 2. Pieces of History